 The College of Science & Engineering is home to more than 400 faculty and staff members, including 182 tenured and tenure-track faculty and more than 6,000 students in departments ranging from biology and chemistry to computer science and engineering.

-Interim Dean, College of Health and Social Sciences, Dr. Carmen Domingo
+Dean, College of Science and Engineeering, Dr. Carmen Domingo

 Carmen Domingo was appointed interim dean of the College of Science and Engineering in August 2017.
 Dr. Domingo has been a faculty member at SF State since 1997.
 A full time professor in the biology department, her research focuses on understanding the cellular and molecular mechanism that drives morphogenetic processes.
 Her career and research also focus on efforts to increase the representation of women and underrepresented minorities in STEM fields.